REAL ELOPEMENT: How to Elope at Moraine Lake without a lot of stress!

 How to Elope at Moraine Lake

-If you can’t stay at the Lodge, consider hiring a shuttle/private bus/taxi to take you there & come back to pick you up.
+- If you can’t stay at the Lodge, consider hiring a shuttle/private bus/taxi to take you there (especially crucial in 2023 and going forward since private vehicles cannot access the road to Moraine Lake making this a far trickier option than it used to be) & come back to pick you up.
 Buses have regular access to pick up & drop off.
 The regular Parks shuttles, however, do not operate for the best times for photos for an early start or a late finish so it will need to be a private charter.

-Avoid mid-day.
+- Avoid mid-day.
 If you want that gorgeous blue water, bright afternoon sun washes it out.
 Starting at sunrise or ending everything at sunset is the way to go to get the best photos.
+I personally prefer the light at the end of the day over early morning sunrise light.

 Following these guidelines on how to elope at Moraine Lake will make the process go so much more smoothly for you & for all of your vendors.
 Isis & Nick’s amazing Moraine Lake elopement has been featured in Luxe Mountain Weddings & Modern Weddings where the couple shared more incite about the process & how to elope at Moraine Lake.